-A CO2 blood test measures the amount of carbon dioxide (CO2) in the blood serum, or liquid part of the blood.
-Your doctor can use this test to learn whether there is an oxygen/carbon dioxide imbalance, or pH imbalance, in your blood.
-These imbalances may be a sign of a kidney, respiratory, or metabolic disorder.
+A CO2 blood test measures the amount of carbon dioxide (CO2) in the blood serum, which is the liquid part of blood.
+It’s typically used to screen for kidney, respiratory, or metabolic disorders.

 The body contains two major forms of CO2:

 - HCO3 (bicarbonate, the main form of CO2 in the body)

 - PCO2 (carbon dioxide)

 Your doctor can use this test to determine if there’s an imbalance between the oxygen and carbon dioxide in your blood or a pH imbalance in your blood.
 These imbalances can be signs of a kidney, respiratory, or metabolic disorder.

 Your doctor will order a CO2 blood test based on your symptoms.
 Signs of an imbalance of oxygen and carbon dioxide or a pH imbalance include:

 - shortness of breath